Dealing with Late Payers: Managing Accounts Receivable

 When should I send a collections notice?

-If an invoice is more than 60 days overdue and the client has not responded to reminders, consider sending a formal collections notice.
+If an invoice is more than 60 days overdue and the client has not responded to reminders, consider sending a formal collections notice or temporarily halting their services.

 How can bookkeeping services help with accounts receivable?

-Professional professional bookkeeping solutions track your outstanding invoices, send automated reminders, reconcile payments, and provide aging reports so you always know which clients owe you money.
+A professional bookkeeping support team will track your outstanding invoices, send automated reminders, reconcile payments as they clear, and provide detailed aging reports so you always know exactly which clients owe you money.